Lorde: Musical style and songwriting

 Lorde is noted for her unconventional pop sound and introspective songwriting.
 In a 2017 interview with NME, she declared "I don't think about staying in my genre lane".
 AllMusic's Stephen Thomas Erlewine characterised her style as primarily electropop, while scholar Tony Mitchell categorized her as an alt-pop singer.
-Upon the release of Pure Heroine, contemporary critics described her music as electropop, art pop, dream pop, indie pop, and indie-electro, with influences of hip hop.
+Upon the release of Pure Heroine, music critics described her music as electropop, art pop, dream pop, indie pop, and indie-electro, with influences of hip hop.
 Melodrama was a departure from the hip hop-oriented minimalist style of its predecessor, incorporating piano instrumentation and maximalist electronic beats.

+Lorde possesses a contralto vocal range.
 Before Melodrama, Lorde only sang and did not play musical instruments on her records or onstage, saying, "[My] voice needs to have the focus.
 My vocal-scape is really important".
 PopMatters described Lorde's vocals as "unique and powerfully intriguing", while Billboard characterised her voice as "dynamic, smoky and restrained".
 For the Melodrama World Tour, however, she played a drum pad sampler, and xylophone onstage in some performances.
 Shortly after finishing her tour, Lorde said she had started learning to play the piano.
 Vice noted that her songs incorporated the mixolydian mode, a melodic structure used in "blues-based and alternative rock" music, which set her songs apart from those in pop music for not fitting a common major or minor chord.

 Regarding her songwriting process, Lorde explained that the foundation to her songs began with the lyrics, which could sometimes stem from a singular word meant to summarise a specific idea she had tried to identify.
 For "Tennis Court", Lorde wrote the music before lyrics.
 She stated that the songwriting on Pure Heroine developed from the perspective of an observer.
 Similarly, in an interview with NME, Lorde acknowledged that she used words of inclusion throughout her debut album, while her follow-up Melodrama presented a shift to first-person narrative, employing more introspective lyrics inspired by Lorde's personal struggles post-breakup and viewpoints on post-teenage maturity.
 Lorde's neurological condition chromesthesia influenced her songwriting on the album; it led her to arrange colours according to each song's theme and emotion.